Updated December 2023

 Let's start by debunking five of the most common myths about working in community services.

-Read on to learn the truth about what CSWs do, who they work with, and how much money they earn in Winnipeg.
+Read on to learn the truth about what CSWs do, who they work with, and how much money they earn.

 Myth #1: Community Support Workers Deal Primarily with Poor People